-- A family predisposition to cancer: A condition called familial adenomatous polyposis (FAP), which is caused by a genetic mutation, can increase the risk of developing colorectal cancer and predispose people to desmoid tumors.
-This is sometimes called Gardener Syndrome.
-Two percent of desmoid tumors develop in people with FAP.
-Other genetic factors may also play a role.
+- Genetics: An inherited condition called familial adenomatous polyposis (FAP), which is due to a genetic mutation, can increase the risk of developing colorectal cancer.
+It also predisposes people to desmoid tumors.

-- Trauma: Some researchers believe that physical trauma, particularly repeated trauma, might play a role.
-For example, some people can develop a desmoid tumor after surgery or chronic injuries.
+- Trauma: Some researchers believe that physical trauma, particularly repeated trauma, might play a role in the formation of desmoid tumors.
+For example, some people develop a desmoid tumor after surgery or chronic injuries.

 Prognosis and survival rate

-Because desmoid tumors can damage organs, cause internal bleeding, and inhibit organ function, the complications from desmoids may require additional surgeries or treatments.
+As desmoid tumors can damage organs, cause internal bleeding, and inhibit organ function, people may require additional surgeries or treatments for these complications.

-Desmoid tumors can recur, and people with one desmoid tumor may develop more in the future.
-Research has found that, even when doctors successfully remove one desmoid tumor, another appears within 5 years in 25 to 60 percent of cases.
+Desmoid tumors can recur, and people with a desmoid tumor may develop more in the future.

 Do other types of cancer cause desmoid tumors?